saumy-sh/agroBot/README.md

 - **MobileNetV2**: Efficient computer vision
 - **Hugging Face**: Model hosting and transformers
 - **Qwen2.5-Instruct**: Open source LLM

-## 📞 Support

-For questions and support, please open an issue in the GitHub repository.

 ---

 **Note**: Ensure you have the required model files and proper hardware setup before running the application.